kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1603</span> In what is now known as the Sangley Rebellion, the Spanish massacre some 20,000 Chinese residents of Manila because they all look suspiciously like Limahong and they hate that sonofabitch.

-- <span class=year>1611</span> The University of Santo Tomas, Asia's first, is established.
-Subjects include Latin, Astrology, Exorcism, Alchemy and Wet Nursing.
+- <span class=year>1611</span> Miguel de Benavides establishes the University of Santo Tomas, the first university in Asia where exorcism is taught.
+Other subjects include Latin, Astrology, Alchemy and Wet Nursing.

 - <span class=year>1615</span> The first batch of nurses graduate from the University of Santo Tomas.
 They board the first ship out of Manila to migrate to the UK.

-- <span class=year>1763</span> Gabriela Silang, founds the first feminist and LGBTQ+ movement in the Philippines.
+- <span class=year>1763</span> Gabriela Silang founds the first feminist and LGBTQ+ movement in the Philippines.
 The Spanish, who are very conservative, have her permanently cancelled.

 - <span class=year>1814</span> Mount Mayon violently erupts, disrupting hiking activities in the Bicol Region.
 The resulting ashfall buries thousands of Bicolanos, who are notoriously slow walkers.

 - <span class=year>1829</span> Dagohoy Revolt in Bohol, the longest rebellion against Spanish rule in Philippine history, ends after the rebels get lost inside the Chocolate Hills.

-- <span class=year>1834</span> A complete set of Kapre skeleton is unearthed in Bambang, Nueva Viscaya.

 - <span class=year>1838</span> Francisco Balagtas publishes the epic *Florante at Laura*.
 It is panned by critics who don't have the slightest idea where the country of Albania is, but the steamy movie adaptation starring Leopoldo Salcedo and Celia Flor is a big hit.

+- <span class=year>1861</span> A complete set of Kapre skeleton is unearthed in Bambang, Nueva Viscaya, promting a rethinking of evolutionary biology.

 ### Filipino Nationalist Movement (1872-1898)